 Performing research will help you to determine whether you would like to own a home within an HOA.
 An experienced local real estate agent will show you homes that suit your needs.
-A Clever Partner Agent can get you into your dream home with extra spending money from a Home Buyer Rebate.
+A Clever Partner Agent can get you into your dream home and qualify you for Clever Cash Back after closing.

 Is a Homeowners Association Right for You?

 Homeowners associations are made up of members of homeowners, as the name suggests, in a single neighborhood or condominium.
 Homeowners pay a monthly fee or yearly lump sum that goes directly to the homeowners association’s fund.
 This money is pooled and then distributed to cover any utility, maintenance, amenity, additions, and repairs in the neighborhood.

 Sometimes, the rules of HOAs can be too strict for homeowners who want more freedom to make changes that suit their needs and style.
 For example, there have been HOA horror stories where the association oversteps their bounds and even endangers others for the sake of a rule.
 These may be isolated incidents, but it’s important to read up on the rules of any HOAs that you are considering buying into.

 Every homeowner dreads the time when their home needs major repairs.
 Homeowners report spending $2,676 annually on maintenance and repair costs.
 However, a major repair can significantly increase that figure.